lichkitsch/campaigns/ringlost.md

 # Quest Name
-Review recent events, the party's status, and the situation at hand.
+_Review_ recent events, the party's status, and the situation at hand.

-**Goal:** Give a clear, measurable, attainable goal for the player to pursue.

 ## Important NPCs